sandipsahoo2k2/my/articles/engineering/ds/lru_cache.md

 ## Least recently used (LRU) Cache

-I use to get confused with the name as a least english speaker :)
-In Short, this is a Cache replacement algorithm used in computer science and yes computer mimics brain and we forget the things which we don't use or refresh often ! isn't it ?
+LRU Cache is an algorithm used in many software products e.g. browser, website cache, etc. Computer mimics the brain and we forget the things that we don't use or refresh often! isn't it ?
-LRU Cache are designed exactly keeping this in mind.
-It's one of the most frequently used cache replacement algorithm.
+LRU Cache is designed exactly keeping this in mind.
+It's one of the most frequently used cache replacement algorithms.

 [What is Least Recently Used (LRU) cache](https://en.wikipedia.org/wiki/Cache_replacement_policies#LRU)